 The Government recently published guidance which sets out how the Government expects its departments to take action to ensure modern slavery risks are identified and managed in government supply chains.
 The Modern Slavery Procurement Guidance

 The Government’s Modern Slavery Procurement Guidance identifies a number of tools for identifying and managing modern slavery supply chain risks.
-These include the Modern Slavery Assessment Tool development by the Government for its own procurement.
+These include the Modern Slavery Assessment Tool developed by the Government for its own procurement.

 However, much of the guidance available is aimed at large companies with staff available to implement these requirements.
 Smaller companies often struggle to achieve a level of compliance as they are overwhelmed with information.
 International Associates is able to assist smaller companies in implementing strategies that will improve their MSAT scores in a practical and affordable manner.